 Improved Economy and Opportunities

-Ghosting is not just a symptom of shifting attitudes in the workforce.
+Ghosting employers is not just a symptom of shifting attitudes in the workforce.
 It can also be the result of low unemployment.

 At the height of the Great Recession, the unemployment rate reached 10 percent in the U.S. During this time, many organizations were inundated by the deluge of applications from job seekers and could not respond to every applicant.